Rance Howard Dies At 89: Hollywood Reacts To The Death Of Beloved Actor, Father Of Ron And Clint Howard

 Rance Howard’s acting career spanned six decades.
 His first significant feature film role, in 1956’s Frontier Woman, was also the first role for his son Ron, who was a baby at the time.

 “It was called Frontier Woman in 1956, filmed in Mississippi, and about Daniel Boone’s daughter, Polly,” Rance Howard told the Oklahoman. “[My wife] Jean also had a part, and we wanted to somehow get Ron into the picture, too.
-He was only 18 months old, but we thought it would be wonderful for our parents to see their grandson in a movie with us.”
+He was only 18-months-old, but we thought it would be wonderful for our parents to see their grandson in a movie with us.”

 Rance would go on to work with his sons many times over the years in movies like Grand Theft Auto, Gung Ho, and Apollo 13, where he played a minister.
 Ron Howard also cast his father as a cardinal in Angels and Demons (2009).